pjmgraham/brain-effect-challenge-pg/README.md

 In order to keep track of the user reading time...

-You are free to add any amount of code and endpoints to the API in `public/api/index.php`, and to send requests to them, however you prefer, from `public/index.html`, but you are not allowed to add additional composer packages nor to call any external services.
+You are free to add any amount of code and endpoints to the API in `public/api/index.php`, and to send any amount of requests from `public/index.html`, but you are not allowed to add additional composer packages nor to call any external services.

 Notice that the solution should work even if the user decides to close their browser and continue reading later, in order to accomplish that you will probably need to use redis or cookies or both.
-You have an example of how to use these services in `public/api/index.php`.
+You have an example of how to use both these services in `public/api/index.php`.

 #### A few clues...